dayjames12/CSC648-Team-106-Cloud-Fridge/CONTRIBUTING.md

    variables, exposed ports, useful file locations and container parameters.
 3. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

+After your pull request has been submitted, the Git Master will then review the code you have submitted.
+All code you submit is subject to change to the Git Master's discretion.

 ## Code of Conduct